-This policy is based on the Department for Education's (DfE's) statutory guidance Keeping Children Safe in Education (2023) and Working Together to Safeguard Children (2018), and the Governance Handbook.
+This policy is based on the Department for Education's (DfE's) statutory guidance Keeping children safe in education 2024 (publishing.service.gov.uk) and Working together to safeguard children 2023: statutory guidance (publishing.service.gov.uk), and the Governance Handbook.
 We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners (see section 3).